 - Explore the business and management consulting job market in various provinces by reading a comprehensive report published by Canada’s Job Bank.
 Once you’re on the webpage, choose a province and then scroll down to sectoral profiles.
 Select Professional, Technical, and Scientific Services for deeper insight into the business and management consulting sector.

 Tip: For a quick overview, type in your NOC code or job title on the Occupation Trends page and search.
-Here’s a summary of the role of a Business Analyst (NOC 1122) in Canada.
+Here’s a summary of the role of a Business Management Consultant (NOC 11201) in Canada.
 The main summary page will provide various details such as educational and skill requirements for the role, average wages, and the number of jobs available.
 Clicking on the Prospects tab will show you a provincial breakdown of job prospects.

 This exercise will help you set realistic expectations for being able to find a job in your field in a specific province or region.